auth0/auth0-aspnet-owin/nuget/README.txt

 1- Go to Web.config and set "auth0:ClientId", "auth0:ClientSecret" and "auth0:Domain" from appSettings.

-    Note: These settings can be found on Auth0 dashboard (https://app.auth0.com/).
+    Note: These settings can be found in the Auth0 dashboard (https://app.auth0.com/).

 2- Edit App_Start\Startup.Auth.cs in order to call the UseAuth0Authentication extension method: